A Brexit deal was finally agreed between the EU and the UK (Dec 24th) .

 If an online retailer delivers online orders from the UK to a consumer in Ireland they have three options regarding VAT from 1st January 2021:-

 - The seller can choose to deal with and charge customers the Irish VAT on goods delivered from the UK.
+(No UK VAT).
 This would mean the seller having to be registered for VAT in Ireland.
 No import VAT would need to be paid by the customer on delivery.

 - The seller can opt to charge the net price (excluding any UK VAT).
 The customer would then be liable to pay import VAT on delivery if the order is over €22) .
 This will not be a popular option with customers because of the additional charges made by An Post or the couriers.
 (Minimum €3.50)

-- The seller may not be UK VAT registered .
-In this case, the price charged will be the full UK price but the customer will also be liable for import VAT on delivery to Ireland. (if order is over €22)
+- The seller may not be UK VAT registered.
+In this case, the price charged for Irish customers will be the full UK price.
+However , the customer will also be liable for import VAT on delivery to Ireland. (if the order is over €22)

 The majority of major UK based retailers are doing things correctly- such as Amazon UK , Marks & Spencer, BooHoo, Asos, Boden , and loads more.
 This site has details of some more Online Shopping Sites for Ireland after Brexit